i40-Tools/CPSDocumentGenerator/README.md

 The following paramters can be configured.

 ```
+use 0 to disable

 RandomizeAllSeeds   "false" , "true", "one"
 aml:ContaminateRoleClassAttribute   "0" , "1"
 aml:MultiHeterogeneity    "0....
-7"   use 0 to disable
+7"
-All other aml attributes can have values in range (min, max)/
+All other aml attributes can have values in range (min, max)
 ```

 Example :